Plasma Surface Interaction |

 |

 The phenomena of an arc hopping along the electrodes have been invariably observed in the Jacob’s Ladder.
 The major reason lies in the nonlinear plasma sheath.
 Due to Debye shielding, the space charge in plasma will assembly on the boundary wall/electrode which forms a charge layer, namely the sheath.
 Due to this charge layer, there will be a potential drop across the plasma-solid interface.
 The magnitude of this potential drop is susceptible to the charge flux which gives rise to the negative differential resistance (NDR).
 The NDR is responsible for the observed hopping dynamics, as well as the surface pattern formation on the electrodes.
-This idea have been numerically demonstrated that the MHD based simulation model, incorporating the NDR featured sheath layer, does capture the hopping pattern of a travelling arc along the Jacob’s Ladder as shown in the video. |
+This idea have been numerically demonstrated that the MHD based simulation model, incorporating the NDR featured sheath layer, does capture the hopping pattern of a travelling arc along the Jacob’s Ladder as shown in the video.
+Recent publications: PNAS Nexus (DOI: 10.1093/pnasnexus/pgac129). |

 High-voltage direct current (HVDC) offers efficient non-synchronized bulk electric power transmissions with economic benefits of reduced power loss and enhanced stability, and has been used widely for grid interconnection, renewable integrations and grid decongestions.
 Free from reactive power loss, HVDC cables become viable solutions for submarine power transmission, off-shore wind power integration, harsh environment electrification and city in-feeds.

 Direct observation of space charge injection and transport in solid dielectrics, as well as their spatial evolution over time, is of great importance in the investigation of design stress and the aging mechanism of engineering dielectrics under high electrical DC field.
 Through model-aided design, the parallel plate, pulsed-electroacoustic space charge profiling technique is extended to include thermal gradient in thin films.
-The space charge behavior and dynamics within flat dielectric specimens in the presence of thermal gradient have been studied extensively through the modified pulsed-electroacoustic system as shown in Fig. 1, to provide insights into the high-field aging mechanisms of new materials developed for energy efficient power devices and renewable integration.
+The space charge behavior and dynamics within flat dielectric specimens in the presence of thermal gradient have been studied extensively through the modified pulsed-electroacoustic system to provide insights into the high-field aging mechanisms of new materials developed for energy efficient power devices and renewable integration.

 -